Richardweb1/base.newtest/README.txt

 In the 'tests' folder there is a script containing Mocha-Chai unit tests for 'Storage' contract.

 To run a script, right click on file name in the file explorer and click 'Run'.
-Remember, Solidity file must already be compiled.
+Remember, Solidity file must already be compiled
 Output from script will appear in remix terminal.

 Please note, require/import is supported in a limited manner for Remix supported modules.